 The board and its committees, as well as the performance of the directors, are assessed on an annual basis.
-For 2023, the directors engaged in a performance assessment with the chairman, president and chief executive officer, which includes discussion and evaluation of the board and each committee's effectiveness in various areas.
-The chairman, president and chief executive officer also meets regularly with directors individually to discuss any outstanding issues.
+For 2024, the directors engaged in a performance assessment with the lead director and with the chairman, president and chief executive officer, which includes discussion and evaluation of the board and each committee's effectiveness in various areas.
+The lead director and the chairman, president and chief executive officer also each meet regularly with directors individually to discuss any outstanding issues.
 The nominations and corporate governance committee discuss a summary of these assessment outcomes in the first quarter of each year.
-Beginning in 2024, the lead director and the chairman, president and chief executive officer will together lead the annual performance evaluation of the board.
-More information about the new lead director position can be found in the section that follows, under the heading "Board and committee structure - Leadership structure".